jyojay/MONU_Project_4/README.md

 - **Volume**: The dataset provides a substantial number of articles, offering a robust foundation for training our machine learning model.

 ## Toolkit
-- Python (pandas, pathlib, matplotlib, numpy, seaborn, Scikit-learn, nltk, spacy, tensorflow, keras)
+- Python (pandas, pathlib, matplotlib, numpy, seaborn, scikit-learn, nltk, spacy, tensorflow, keras)
 - Streamlit for web application frontend
 - Tableau for advanced data visualizations and data analysis